limbernie/limbernie.github.io/_posts/2018-08-09-bulldog-2-walkthrough.md

 ### Background

 Three years have passed since Bulldog Industries suffered severe data breaches.
-In that time, they have recovered and re-branded as Bulldog.social, an up and coming social media company.
+In that time, they have recovered and re-branded as **Bulldog.social**, an up and coming social media company.
 Can you take on this new challenge and get `root` on their production web server?

 ### Information Gathering